bjmyers/prtp/docs/sources.rst

 * zset - This parameter descibes the convergence of the beam in the z-dimension.
 A Source defined with zset = 1m will priduce rays with an initial z-position of 1m, but they will converge at z=0.
 The z argument in this case will translate the initial rays up or down from zset if it is specified.
 For example, if zset = 1m and z=.1m, the rays will start at z=1.1m and converge at z=0.1m.
-   * zset must be in units of length, see the section on astropy units
+   * zset must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * rin - The inner radius of the sub-apertured annulus beam, defaults to 0 mm
-   * rin must be in units of length, see the section on astropy units
+   * rin must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * rout - The outer radius of the sub-apertured annulus beam, defaults to 1 mm
-   * rout must be in units of length, see the section on astropy units
+   * rout must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * tmin - The minimum angular extent of the sub-apertured annulus beam, defaults to 0 rad
-   * tmin must be in units of angle, see the section on astropy units
+   * tmin must be in units of angle, see the section on :ref:`Astropy Units <units-top>`
 * tmax - The maximum angular extent of the sub-apertured annulus beam, defaults to 1 rad
-   * tmax must be in units of angle, see the section on astropy units
+   * tmax must be in units of angle, see the section on :ref:`Astropy Units <units-top>`
 * lscat -  The scatter in the angular convergence, defaults to 0 arcsec
-   * lscat must be in units of angle, see the section on astropy units
+   * lscat must be in units of angle, see the section on :ref:`Astropy Units <units-top>`

 Example: